coder-hxl/x-crawl/README.md

 ### XCrawl

 Create a crawler instance via new XCrawl.
-The request queue is maintained by the instance method itself and is not shared.
+The request queue is maintained by the instance method itself, not by the instance itself.

 #### Type

+For more detailed types, please see the [Types](#Types) section

 ```ts
 class XCrawl {